How To Make The Best Cinnamon Squares Ever

 These are not perfectly shaped by any means.
 Here’s the deal with these, they are so moist and gooey, gooey cinnamon squares your whole family will love to make and eat, I promise.

-Next, you cover the cinnamon squares with greased plastic wrap and let rise.
+Next, cover the cinnamon squares with greased plastic wrap and let them rise.
 After they double in size, bake in a preheated oven at 350 degrees for 20-30 minutes.
 If you use larger pans they will need to be baked a little longer.

-After baking, remove the cinnamon squares from the oven, immediately remove from the pans and cool on a rack.
+After baking, remove the cinnamon squares from the oven, immediately remove them from the pans and cool them on a rack.
 You can drizzle some cream cheese frosting if desired, or eat them warm from the oven as is.
 You will love these!

 Thanks again for being prepared for the unexpected.
 These would bake great in a Sun Oven, or even in a Dutch Oven.
 If you have a camping combination stove/oven those would work great to bake these outside with propane.
 If you have a wood stove you can bake these inside your home.
 Please try cooking and baking outside now before we have a major disaster or grid down.
 Please teach your family to be self-reliant.
 Today.
 Right.
 Now.
 Not.
 Tomorrow.